Skip to Content

 What to wear in Ireland in the summer

-View of Dunmore Head and Coumeenoole Beach along Slea Head Drive on the Dingle Peninsula in Ireland.Summer in Ireland is the peak tourist season, running from June through August.
-It’s one of the best times to visit the Emerald Isle, thanks to two factors: warmer temperatures and longer days.
-For example, the average low during this time of year is around 50°F (10°C), while the average high is approximately 67°F (19.4°C).
+View of Dunmore Head and Coumeenoole Beach along Slea Head Drive on the Dingle Peninsula in Ireland.From June to August, summer in Ireland is the peak tourist season–with warmer temperatures and longer days.
+The average low is around 50°F (10°C), and the high is approximately 67°F (19.4°C).

-Additionally, in June, the sunset in Ireland isn’t until close to 10 p.m.
-So, you’ll have plenty of daylight hours to explore!
-Although it’s the driest season in the country, you can still expect to see some rain, especially along the west coast.
+Additionally, in June, the sunset in Ireland is close to 10 p.m., providing ample daylight hours for exploration.
+Despite being the driest season, you can still expect some rain, especially along the west coast.
 With that said, plan to keep a small umbrella or even a poncho with you throughout the day.

-View of Coumeenoole Beach and surrounding green Irish scenery on the Dingle Peninsula in Ireland.If you’re the type of person who runs hot, you may want more than one pair of shorts.
-However, most people should focus on pants and, as far as tops, something you can layer.
+View of Coumeenoole Beach and surrounding green Irish scenery on the Dingle Peninsula in Ireland.If you tend to run hot, consider packing extra shorts.
+However, most people should prioritize pants and versatile tops for layering.
 On an average day, plan to wear a short-sleeve shirt with a light jacket or sweater that you can easily take off if you get warm.

 Remember that mornings and evenings will be cool and often foggy.
 Nonetheless, you may experience sunny afternoons during this season!
 So, you’ll always want to keep some sort of jacket in your day pack.
 You’ll also want some sunscreen and chapstick on hand.